Garis Gallery of the American West

 Both Jim and Diane were excited to share their art collection of more than 300 pieces with the museum for the community of Duncan and to promote tourism.

-Now, in 2018, 20 years since the facility first opened in 1998, visitors from “here at home” and of international status, have found their way to the Heritage Center.
+As we approach 2020, more than 20 years since the facility first opened in 1998, visitors from “here at home” and of international status, have found their way to the Heritage Center.

 When the Gallery opened, Jim Garis said, “This collection gives us a reference to our history and heritage and the way the West molded the character of its inhabitants.
 It gives us a chance to put ourselves in another place and time.
 Most of all it allows us to see, feel, and enjoy the beauty, pain, sorrow, and happiness of the great American West.”